sinzlab/nnfabrik/README.md

 This is a work in progress.
 We will update this readme with the corresponding links to the documentation once it is ready.

-## :bug: Report bugs
+## :bug: Report bugs (or request features)

-In case of bugs, please create and issue or contact any of the contributors.
+In case you find a bug or would like to see some new features added to nnfabrik, please create and issue or contact any of the contributors.